Physical Symptoms of narcissistic abuse-What You Need To Know

 Physical Symptoms of narcissistic abuse

 But over time, their toxic narcissism spiraled into an inescapable cycle of emotional and psychological abuse.
-The gaslighting, the stonewalling, the constant criticism – it slowly chipped away at my self-worth until I no longer recognized myself.
+The gaslighting, the stonewalling, the constant criticism.
+All slowly chipped away at my self-worth until I no longer recognized myself.

 I was a shell, experiencing all the telltale signs of narcissistic victim syndrome.
 Anxiety ruled my days, while nightmares tormented my nights.
 Debilitating migraines and endless fatigue became my new normal as the stress ravaged my body.

-I knew deep down that this narcissistic abuse was poisoning me from the inside out, but I felt powerless to escape.
-It wasn’t until I finally found the courage to seek help that I began to understand the full breadth of the physical symptoms of narcissistic abuse that was caused by this vicious form of emotional torture.
+I knew deep down that this narcissistic abuse was poisoning me from the inside out.
+I felt powerless to escape.
+It wasn’t until I finally found the courage to seek help.
+I then began to understand the full extent of the physical symptoms.
+This narcissistic abuse was caused by this vicious form of emotional torture.

-If you or someone you love is trapped in the cruel clutches of a toxic relationship, please share this article with them.
+If you or someone you love is trapped in the cruel clutches of a toxic relationship.
+Please share this article with them to help them.

 What Happens to Your Body After Narcissistic Abuse?

 Narcissistic abuse can have severe consequences on both your mental and physical health.
-When you endure emotional, psychological, or physical abuse from a partner with narcissistic personality disorder, your body reacts to the constant stress and trauma.
+When you endure emotional, psychological, or physical abuse from a partner with narcissistic personality disorder, your body responds.
+The constant stress and trauma trigger physical reactions.

 Some common physical symptoms that victims of narcissistic abuse may experience include:

-• Chronic fatigue and exhaustion: The constant walking on eggshells, emotional turmoil, and stress can leave you feeling utterly drained and fatigued.
+• Chronic Fatigue and Exhaustion: Constantly walking on eggshells and dealing with emotional turmoil can leave you feeling drained and fatigued.

-• Insomnia or sleep disturbances: Nightmares, anxiety, and the inability to relax can make it challenging to get a good night’s sleep.
+• Insomnia or Sleep Disturbances: Nightmares, anxiety, and the inability to relax can make it hard to get restful sleep.

-• Digestive issues: Stress can wreak havoc on your digestive system, leading to problems like irritable bowel syndrome (IBS), acid reflux, or ulcers.
+• Digestive Issues: Stress can disrupt your digestive system, leading to problems like irritable bowel syndrome (IBS), acid reflux, or ulcers.

-• Headaches and migraines: The tension and anxiety caused by the abuse can trigger frequent headaches or migraine attacks.
+• Headaches and Migraines: Tension and anxiety from the abuse can trigger frequent headaches or migraines.

-• Muscle tension and pain: Carrying the weight of abuse on your shoulders can cause chronic muscle tension and pain in areas like your neck, shoulders, and back.
+• Muscle Tension and Pain: The burden of abuse often leads to chronic muscle tension.
+This tension is especially common in your neck, shoulders, and back.

-• Weakened immune system: The constant stress of abuse can suppress your immune system, making you more susceptible to illnesses and infections.
+• Weakened Immune System: Constant stress weakens your immune system, making you more vulnerable to illnesses and infections.

-• Weight fluctuations: Some victims may experience significant weight loss due to stress and lack of appetite, while others may turn to emotional eating and gain weight.
+• Weight Fluctuations: Some victims may lose weight due to stress and lack of appetite.
+Others may gain weight from emotional eating.

-It’s crucial to understand that the physical symptoms of narcissistic abuse are not just temporary inconveniences; they can have long-lasting effects on your overall health and well-being.
+It’s important to understand that the physical symptoms of narcissistic abuse are not just temporary.
+They can have long-lasting effects on your overall health and well-being.

 narcissistic abuse was poisoning me